AdoucheAli/ejbunit/README.md

 # sophia

 - It is about how to create junit test class for ejb3 without an application server;
-- No tricks;
 - Simple and straightforward;
-- Similar as you doing with Spring Framework.

 How to install: